2023 Kessel Fellowships

 - Award funds must be spent within two years of their receipt; however, recipients may request a no-cost extension beyond the end of the second year to accommodate field seasons and other defensible considerations.

 Successful applicants are encouraged to present their research at an AOS meeting and may budget these travel costs in their application if alternative travel funding is not available.
 Successful applicants are also expected to submit at least one manuscript to a peer-reviewed journal acknowledging the award.
+We encourage all Kessel Fellows to become involved in AOS activities.

 Frequently Asked Questions